 The Broome Cape Leveque Road is now managed by Main Roads WA, If you have any queries please contact their office on 138 138.

-The following is the current vehicle road restrictions:
+Current vehicle road restrictions:

-Willie Creek Road: OPEN
+- Willie Creek Road: CLOSED

-Crab Creek Road: OPEN
+- Crab Creek Road: CLOSED

-Kavite Road: OPEN
+- Kavite Road: CLOSED

-Fairway Drive (past end of seal): OPEN
+- Fairway Drive (past end of seal): CLOSED TO ALL VEHICLES

 Although the road may be signposted and reported as "OPEN", the road may still become impassable or dangerous due to heavy rain, without notification or warning.